Routine use cases

 What to do next

-For "How to keep a face yoga session realistic during travel days", choose one low-pressure action: use similar lighting before comparing progress photos.
-Use the related Orena guide for "How to keep a face yoga session realistic during travel days" when you want app support for that action.
-The useful signal for "How to keep a face yoga session realistic during travel days" is whether the reader can treat a routine note as planning support, not proof with less uncertainty.
+For "Realistic session: travel days", choose one low-pressure action: use similar lighting before comparing progress photos.
+Use the related Orena guide for "Realistic session: travel days" when you want app support for that action.
+The useful signal for "Realistic session: travel days" is whether the reader can treat a routine note as planning support, not proof with less uncertainty.

 Evidence boundary